 - Make it attention-grabbing

 One significant advantage of using email is that it allows you to be highly personal.
-Email marketing is one of the most preferred ways to capture leads as well as nurture them.
+Email marketing is one of the most preferred ways to capture leads and nurture them.

 - Define your buyer’s persona